StudienarbeitLarsPascal/LibraryEvaluation/README.md

 **_(Optional)_ Chess.com API or similiar:**
 - Access game engine via API
-- get moves from user / current chessboard
+- Get either moves from user or current chessboard
 - push moves to board

 **_(Optional)_ GUI library:**
 - Print chessboard onto GUI
-- Control user moves via GUI
+- User gives input via GUI
 - Refresh board after every turn

 Of course, a good documentation of the used libraries would also be very welcomned

+The current status of the driven tests can be found [here](https://drive.google.com/open?id=1szw3Wn8tYauUt8DaebZV29g4a2cooWRsh7mp3hW8iBQ)

 ## Organization